Manin's conjecture for $\mathcal{M}$-points: Pairs and M -points

 \section{Pairs and \texorpdfstring{$\cM$}{M}-points}

 In this section we introduce pairs and the $\cM$-points on such pairs.
 This notion will be based on the notion of pair previously considered in \cite{Moe24, Thesis}.
 In this article, we work with a more general notion.
-The differences are are as follows: \begin{enumerate} \item The parameter set $M$ does not only describe which intersection multiplicities $\cM$-points should have, it also can impose to which intersection strata these multiplicities should correspond to. \item The divisors $D_1,\dots,D_n$ used to define the pair only need to be defined over a Galois extension of the base field, rather than over the base field itself.
-In this case, we use Galois descent to define $\cM$-points and the geometric invariants of the pair. \end{enumerate} The original notion of pair corresponds to a split pair which is divisorial, as defined in this article.
-There are several reasons for considering more general pairs.
+The differences are are as follows: \begin{enumerate} \item The parameter set $M$ does not only describe which intersection multiplicities $\cM$-points should have, it also can impose to which intersection strata these multiplicities should correspond. \item The divisors $D_1,\dots,D_n$ used to define the pair only need to be defined over a Galois extension of the base field, rather than over the base field itself.
+In this case, we use Galois descent to define $\cM$-points and the geometric invariants of the pair. \end{enumerate} The pairs considered in \cite{Moe24, Thesis} are the pairs which are split and divisorial, as defined in this section.
+There are several reasons for considering more general pairs than these.
 For instance, on a non-split smooth toric variety, the torus-invariant prime divisors are not smooth in general, but their geometric components are smooth.
 This is significant, as our generalization of Manin's conjecture requires the divisors $D_1,\dots,D_n$ defining the pair to be smooth.
-We start by introducing split pairs, which are pairs for which the boundary divisors are already defined over the base field.
-These pairs are the pairs considered in \cite{Moe24, Thesis}.